MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/transparency-note-content-ideas.md

 ## How was content ideas evaluated?
 What metrics are used to measure performance?

-Content ideas was subject to substantial testing before the feature was released.
-The feature also relies on user feedback to report inappropriate content.
+Content ideas underwent substantial testing before the feature was released.
+Content ideas relies on user feedback to report inappropriate content.
 If you encounter inappropriate content being generated, report it to Microsoft using this feedback form: [Report abuse](https://msrc.microsoft.com/report/abuse?ThreatType=URL&IncidentType=Responsible%20AI&SourceUrl=https://dynamics.microsoft.com/marketing/overview/).
-It helps improve the functionality moving forward.
+Your feedback helps improve the functionality moving forward.

 Microsoft may disable the content ideas feature for selected customers if abuse of the functionality is detected.